 Did'st thou not see that meteor shoot across The star-bespangled, lofty vault of heaven?
 Right brilliant for a moment 'twas, and then A blacker darkness quickly followed it.
-So have I seen a young and cherished life Diffuse a brilliant gleam of happiness On all the inmates of a loving home, Then pass away, and leave a sudden gloom; And though that home might brighten up again, It ne'er might shine so brightly as before.
+So have I seen a young and cherished life On all the inmates of a loving home, Then pass away, and leave a sudden gloom; And though that home might brighten up again, It ne'er might shine so brightly as before.